muesli/crunchy/README.md

 Finds common flaws in passwords.
 Like cracklib, but written in Go.

 Detects:
  - `ErrEmpty`: Empty passwords
  - `ErrTooShort`: Too short passwords
+ - `ErrNoDigits`: Password does not contain any digits
+ - `ErrNoSymbols`: Password does not contain any special characters
  - `ErrTooFewChars`: Too few different characters, like "aabbccdd"
-- `ErrNoDigits`: Password does not contain any digits
-- `ErrNoDigits`: Password does not contain any digits
  - `ErrTooSystematic`: Systematic passwords, like "abcdefgh" or "87654321"
  - `ErrDictionary`: Passwords from a dictionary / wordlist
  - `ErrMangledDictionary`: Mangled / reversed passwords, like "p@ssw0rd" or "drowssap"
  - `ErrHashedDictionary`: Hashed dictionary words, like "5f4dcc3b5aa765d61d8327deb882cf99" (the md5sum of "password")
  - `ErrFoundHIBP`: Optional hash checks against the haveibeenpwned.com database

 Your system dictionaries from `/usr/share/dict` will be indexed.
 If no dictionaries were found, crunchy only relies on the regular sanity checks (`ErrEmpty`, `ErrTooShort`, `ErrTooFewChars` and `ErrTooSystematic`).
 On Ubuntu it is